-I further acknowledge that I have received a copy of the Lincoln Memorial University Handbook and that I am responsible for the policies rules and regulations set forth in that publication.
-I realize in some cases, the rules and regulation of the LMU-Harrogate Physician Assistant Catalog and Handbook exceed those of the Lincoln Memorial University, examples being in areas such as class attendance, dress code, etc., and understand in such cases I must comply with those policies stated in the LMU-Harrogate Physician Assistant Catalog and Handbook.
+I further acknowledge that I have received a copy of the Lincoln Memorial University Handbook and that I am responsible for the policies, rules and regulations set forth in that publication.
+I realize insome cases, the rules and regulation of the LMU-Harrogate Physician Assistant

+Catalog and Handbook exceed those of the Lincoln Memorial University, examples being in areas such as class attendance, dress code, etc., and understand in such cases I must comply with those policies stated the LMU-Harrogate Physician Assistant Catalog and Handbook.

-I understand that failure to comply with the policies; rules and procedures set forth in these catalog and handbook may result in disciplinary action, suspension, or termination from the Lincoln Memorial University-Harrogate School of Medical Sciences Physician Assistant Program.
+I understand that failure to comply with the policies, rules and procedures set forth in the catalog and handbook may result in disciplinary action, suspension, or termination from the Lincoln Memorial University-Harrogate School of Medical Sciences Physician Assistant Program.

-Student Name (Printed Le egibly)
+Student Name (Printed Legibl y)

-·

-Student Signature
+Student : Signatı ıre

+C

 Date